Expedition Range

-Expedition Range is a mountain range within the Central Highlands sandstone region of Queensland, Australia.
+Expedition Range is a mountain range within the Central Highlands Region of Queensland, Australia.

 Robinson Creek cuts a 100 metres deep gorge through sandstone clifflines.
 Many spectacular side gorges add to the appeal of the area, which is included in the Expedition National Park.

 Geography

 The Comet River rises on the western slopes of the range and flows in a northerly direction towards Rolleston.
 The Dawson Highway crosses northern parts of the Expedition Range.

 Flora and fauna

 The main trees and plants are eucalyptus open forests and woodlands.
 Cabbage Tree Palms are common along the creeks, while the lowlands contain pockets of brigalow and softwood scrubs.

 The fauna of the area is similar to that of other Central Highland sandstone areas.
 Birds of the forest fringe are common, as are whiptail wallabies.

 History

 Wadja (also known as Wadjigu, Wadya, Wadjainngo, Mandalgu, and Wadjigun) is an Australian Aboriginal language in Central Queensland.
 The language region includes the local government areas of the Aboriginal Shire of Woorabinda and Central Highlands Region, including the Blackdown Tablelands. the Comet River, and the Expedition Range, and the towns of Woorabinda, Springsure and Rolleston.